Featured artist: Natalie Oswald

 Koi and Cranes, 36x48, acrylic, oil, and gold leaf on Ampersand Gessobord

 Exploring new mediums and techniques keeps your painting process exciting and can lead to stylistic breakthroughs.
 I enjoy working in layers and playing with decorative elements such as gold leaf and repetitive patterns in order to make my painting surfaces richer and more interesting.
 Beginning my painting with Ampersand Gessobord is essential to my process.
-Many of the techniques I use require a rigid support with a smooth and consistent surface—Gessobord has both of these qualities.
-I prefer the 2" deep cradled boards as they can be finished on the sides and hung without additional framing.
-The new large sizes of deep Gessobord are ideal for creating my large and dramatic works.
+Many of the techniques I use require a rigid support with a smooth and consistent surface.
+Gessobord has both of these qualities.
+I prefer the 2" profile panels as they can be finished on the sides and hung without additional framing.
+The larger sizes of Gessobord are ideal for creating my large and dramatic works.

 Creating Depth with Layers

 Unlike printing on paper, a print on Gessobord will have a slightly textured quality because it is not as absorbent as paper.
 This unique look is magical under layers of acrylic paint.
 For this painting, I applied several acrylic colors over the printed koi patterns in thin layers.
 Quinacridones and other transparent pigments are my favorites as they allow the patterns to show through.
 Sanding through the paint layers or applying metallic paints can also create lovely and aged-looking results.